 If you have been convicted in Canada of a crime that you did not commit, Innocence Canada may be able to help.

-Applicants must be innocent of the crime for which they have been convicted.
-If you are guilty of the offence you have been convicted of, please do not apply to Innocence Canada and, should you have concerns over other issues regarding your conviction, please contact your lawyer.
+You must be innocent of the crime for which you have been convicted.
+If you are guilty of the offence you have been convicted of, please do not apply to Innocence Canada.
+If you have concerns over other issues regarding your conviction, please contact your lawyer.

 To apply to Innocence Canada, please download, complete and return an application form, available below.

 Please note that the application contains a waiver setting out the terms of the case review as well as an authorization that permits Innocence Canada to collect information about your case.
-Both forms must be signed by the applicant and witnessed (by anyone who is not the applicant) before a case review can begin.
+You must sign both forms and your signing must be witnessed by another person before a case review can begin.

 111 Peter Street Suite 408